 When it comes to buying healthy yogurt, there are many options to consider.
 However, once you start reading labels you’ll begin to realize that what seemed overwhelming at first is not so confusing after all.
 So, here is a simple guide to buying healthy yogurt:

 - Look for Minimal Ingredients: The only way to truly know what type of yogurt you are buying is to read the ingredients list.
 Remember, real yogurt should only contain milk and active bacterial cultures.
-The best options will state “whole milk and active bacterial cultures”, however depending on the brand you may also see “skim milk, cream and active bacterial cultures” which would be the next best option.
+The best options will state “whole milk and active bacterial cultures”, however depending on the brand you may also see “skim milk, cream, and active bacterial cultures” which would be the next best option.

-- Avoid Added Sugars: It comes as no surprise that added sugar is not an ideal ingredient, however keep in mind that yogurt is a natural source of sugar (lactose), so all yogurt (even plain) will contain some sugars on the nutrition label.
+- Avoid Added Sugars: It comes as no surprise that added sugar is not an ideal ingredient, however, keep in mind that yogurt is a natural source of sugar (lactose), so all yogurt (even plain) will contain some sugars on the nutrition label.
 In order to ensure it does not contain added sugar, read the ingredients list.
 Natural plain yogurt should contain 7 grams of sugar per serving.

 - Look for Active Cultures: Real yogurt should contain whole milk and live or active bacterial cultures on the ingredients list, this will ensure that you are getting truly fermented yogurt and the probiotic benefit.

-- Opt for Plain: After eating flavoured yogurt transitioning to plain yogurt can be a little rough on the palate, but at the end of the day it will be better for you.
+- Opt for Plain: After eating flavored yogurt transitioning to plain yogurt can be a little rough on the palate, but at the end of the day it will be better for you.
 If you find it too tart, to begin with, simply add a drizzle of natural sweeteners like honey or maple syrup to help make it more palatable.
-This way you are able to control the level of added sweetener, and over time your taste buds will transition to enjoy the natural flavour of yogurt and less sweetener will be needed.
+This way you are able to control the level of added sweetener, and over time your taste buds will transition to enjoy the natural flavor of yogurt and less sweetener will be needed.

 When it comes to buying yogurt the important things to consider are the added sugars and the list of ingredients; the goal is to keep them both to a minimum.
 If you have the option to buy grass-fed plain full-fat yogurt this would be the best, second to organic plain full-fat yogurt, followed by regular full-fat plain yogurt.